-Freshman merit scholarships range between $8,000 - $12,000 per year, and are renewable for up to four years provided students maintain a 3.0 GPA.
+Freshman Academic Scholarships, effective Fall 2020, range between $5,000 - $20,000 per year, and are renewable for up to four years.
+See PDF document here.

 UIW offers an additional $2,000 per year scholarship for any student graduating from a Catholic high school.
 There is not a separate application for this award.
 Accepted students from Catholic high schools will automatically receive the scholarship.

-Transfer students who are completing their first undergraduate degree and who have completed at least 24 credit hours at an accredited university are automatically considered for merit scholarships as part of their application.
+Transfer students who are completing their first undergraduate degree and who have completed at least 24 credit hours at an accredited university are automatically considered for academic scholarships as part of their application.
 These scholarships are awarded based on GPA.
-These scholarships are renewable for up to four years of undergraduate coursework provided students maintain a 3.0 GPA.
+These scholarships are renewable for up to four years of undergraduate coursework.

 |Scholarship||Dollar Amount||GPA Range|

 UIW offers a discount to families with multiple dependent siblings from the same household attending UIW.
-Siblings who are simultaneously enrolled as full-time undergraduate students on the Main Campus may apply.
+Only siblings who are simultaneously enrolled as full-time undergraduate students on the Main Campus may apply.

-Students interested in ROTC scholarships should visit the ROTC webpage for more information on the program, scholarships, and requirements.
+Students interested in ROTC scholarships should visit the ROTC website for more information on the program, scholarships and requirements.

 Students interested in performing and fine arts scholarships should contact the designated department for information on auditions and performance dates.